PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-18 06:10:33
+Last updated: 2024-04-18 06:11:05
-Random Quote: The pain is his vessel, desire his compass.
-It is all that man is capable of. -
+Random Quote: What you have to do is show these suckers what you’re capable of.
+Show them you’re not scared. - Nairobi